learn-co-curriculum/rails-generators-readme/README.md

               DELETE /accounts/:id(.:format)      accounts#destroy
 ```

 `resources` automatically creates each of these routes and makes them available to the controller.
-If you open up the `accounts_controller.rb` file you may notice something interesting, none of the actions shown in the route list are even there!
-However I actually like this, because it creates the minimal amount of code possible and then lets me add only the features that the app needs.
-We'll get into a full review of each of the options avaiable with the `resources` method in a later lesson, for right now just know that by default it creates the full suite of CRUD routes.
+If you open up the `accounts_controller.rb` file you may notice something interesting: none of the actions shown in the route list are even there!
+However, I actually like this because it creates the minimal amount of code possible and then lets me add only the features that the app needs.
+We'll get into a full review of each of the options avaiable with the `resources` method in a later lesson.
+For right now just know that by default it creates the full suite of CRUD routes.

 ## Resources

 [Rails Generators](http://api.rubyonrails.org/classes/Rails/Generators.html)
+<a href='https://learn.co/lessons/rails-generators-readme' data-visibility='hidden'>View this lesson on Learn.co</a>